| | ForewordThis pamphlet is designed to help

 want to have play space for the children, or a garden, make sure

+that sufficient space is available.
 Will the land be properly graded to

 provide diversion of water away from the building and from the